Guide to Appeals

 Grounds for appeal

-An academic appeal is an application to overturn a University decision (eligible decisions are listed above).
-An academic appeal needs to address the grounds for appeal which are:
+An appeal is an application to overturn a University decision – eligible decisions are listed above.
+With the exception of decisions of Academic Pause and Exclusion, an appeal for decisions listed above needs to address the grounds outlined in the Appeals Policy Clause (9) which are:

-• new information has become available that was not able to be obtained at the time of the decision and which should be taken into consideration; and
+• new and relevant information has become available that was not able to be obtained at the time of the decision and which should be taken into consideration.

 • Can you identify the steps that were not followed in the processing of your application?